Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Introduction

-The main contributions can be summarized as follows: \begin{itemize} \item We propose a novel universal immunization strategy that uses targeted universal adversarial perturbations (UAPs) to defend against malicious edits in diffusion-based models, without runtime overhead.
-To the best of our knowledge, this is the first work to achieve image immunization via a single, general-purpose perturbation. \item We introduce two loss functions for training our UAP: the \textit{target semantic injection} loss encourages the injection of intended target semantics, and the \textit{source semantic suppression} loss suppresses {original} concepts present in the training set, enabling effective immunization on unseen inputs. \item {Our universal approach not only consistently surpasses universal baselines across diverse diffusion models, including our data-free variant, but also achieves competitive performance with image-specific immunization methods despite the inherent difficulty of the universal setting, demonstrating strong black-box generalization and high test-time efficiency.} \end{itemize}
+The main contributions can be summarized as follows: \begin{itemize}[label={$\bullet$}] \item We propose a novel universal immunization strategy that uses targeted universal adversarial perturbations (UAPs) to defend against malicious edits in diffusion-based models, {eliminating test-time adaptation and removing a key deployment bottleneck.} To the best of our knowledge, this is the first work to achieve image immunization via a single, input-agnostic perturbation. \item {We introduce two loss functions for training our UAP: the \textit{target semantic injection} loss encourages the injection of intended target semantics, leading the model to misinterpret the original contents,} and the \textit{source semantic suppression} loss suppresses {original} concepts present in the training set, enabling effective immunization on unseen inputs. \item {Our universal approach not only consistently surpasses universal baselines across diverse diffusion models, including our data-free variant, but also remains competitive with, or even outperforms, image-specific immunization methods despite the inherent difficulty of the universal setting, demonstrating strong black-box generalization and high test-time efficiency.} \end{itemize}